Yankees expect Stanton-Encarnacion-Judge in lineup this week

 Boone said he still expects “Gardy to play a lot.”

+The first domino fell Sunday night when outfielder Clint Frazier was optioned to Triple-A Scranton/Wilkes-Barre.

-Encarnacion will primarily serve as designated hitter.
+Encarnacion primarily will serve as designated hitter.
 Boone said he could use Encarnacion, tops in the American League with 21 homers, at first base on occasion.

-Stanton has eight at-bats this season, and last stepped into the batter’s box in pinstripes for the season-opening series against the Baltimore Orioles.
+Stanton has eight at-bats this season and last stepped into the batter’s box in pinstripes for the season-opening series against the Baltimore Orioles.

 The 29-year-old had 97 total home runs the previous two seasons.